gergokekesi/bright-network-task/README.md

   - Matchers are functions that determine, based on a certain criteria, if a user's bio matches a given job.
   - They have four main properties
     - The **name** of the matcher (mostly used for debugging purposes)
-    - **match** function - this function executes the logic of the matching
+    - **match** function - this function executes the logic of the matching and given a user and a list of jobs, returns an array of jobs along with a score between 0 and 1 where 1 is a perfect match and 0 is not a match at all
     - **isRelevant** function - this function determines if this matcher should be used given a user's bio.
 I felt this was important as some users' bios do not limit them to a given location for example.
 For example, they may want to work anywhere and so a location matcher's score should not be taken into account in the final score as it may skew the result.
     - Initially, I have also introduced '**priority**' for which the thinking was that you could give a higher weight to a certain matcher should you wish.
 I haven't utilised this however.
   - **Experience Level Matcher**